wp-plugins/youtube-channel/readme.txt

 * Enhanced Privacy
 * Choose to display video as thumbnail (default), HTML5 (iframe) or HTML5 Asynchronous (iframe2)
 * Thumbnail mode opens video in lightbox
-* Custom caching timeout
+* Custom feed caching timeout
-* Optimized data feeds
 * Optional video autoplay with optional muted audio
-* Show customized link to channel below videos
+* Show customized link to channel/vanity/legacy username below videos
+* Final look is highly customizable thanks to predefined classes for each element of YTC block!

-= Notice =
+= Requirements =

 For fully functional plugin you need to have PHP 5.3 or newer!
 If you experience issues on older PHP, we can't help you as we don't have access to such old development platform.

+If you have an old version of WordPress bundled with jQuery library older than v1.7, some aspects of plugin may not work, as we do not reinclude jQuery library.

 = Styling =

-You can use `style.css` from theme to style `YouTube Video` widget content.
+You can use `style.css` from theme or other custom location to additionaly style/tweak look of YTC block.
+You can stick to classes:

 * `.widget_youtube-channel` – class of whole widget (parent for widget title and YTC block)
 * `.youtube_channel` – YTC block wrapper class.
 Additional classes are available: